texfaq/texfaq.github.io/FAQ-specials.md

 has standard graphics and colour packages that make figure inclusion, rotation and scaling, and colour typesetting relatively straightforward, despite the rather daunting `\special` commands involved.
-(CONTeXT provides similar support, though not by way of packages.)
+(ConTeXt provides similar support, though not by way of packages.)

 The allowable arguments of `\special` depend on the device driver